 What is Teletherapy?

-My approach to TeleMental Health is primarily the same as when seeing individuals in person with the exception of using video calls for sessions; however, it is not the same experience as being in the therapy room together.
+My approach to Teletherapy or TeleMental Health is similar to seeing individuals in person with the exception of using video calls for sessions; however, it is not the same experience as being in the therapy room together.
 Teletherapy appointments are typically scheduled once a week at the same time for 50-minutes.
 I do not believe teletherapy is a good option for people who are in crisis.
-In these situations, I recommend seeking a therapist who lives close to where they live.
+In these situations, I recommend seeking a therapist who lives close to where you are located.

 Important Considerations for Teletherapy

 Not all insurance companies will pay for teletherapy.
-While some insurance providers, such as Medicare, do cover teletherapy, they may not do this in all situations.
+While some insurance providers do cover teletherapy, they may not do this in all situations.
 If you are intending to use insurance, it is best to check with your insurance company first to make sure they will cover it.
 Most people seeking teletherapy private pay for their sessions.